gusgad/nodejs-mysql-docker-boilerplate/README.md

 # Node.js, Express.js, MySQL Boilerplate

 A Node.js, Express.js, MySQL, Knex.js, JWT, EsLint, Docker Compose boilerplate for fast API developement.
+The API is well secured, using latest packages for that.
+On top of that, user authentication with JWT is also in place.
+The SQL queries are built with Knex.js for easier development.

 ### How to launch locally
 The docker-composer.yml file: